 I find these words from Robert Gonzales fitting and refreshing: “Self-compassion is approaching ourselves, our inner experience with spaciousness, with the quality of allowing which has a quality of gentleness.
 Instead of our usual tendency to want to get over something, to fix it, to make it go away, the path of compassion is totally different.
 Compassion allows.”

-Every single day, return to compassion.
-What are your priorities in life?
+What are your priorities?
 What matters to you?
 What do you want to see in your world?
 What do you want to experience within yourself?

 Connect to your priorities and dreams, and embody the qualities you wish to bring into the world.